 The function of the foot is extremely important to the overall musculoskeletal function of the body.
 The foot is the base of support for most everyday activities.
 Like a game of Jenga, if the base is not solid, the entire structure will lean, wobble, and eventually collapse.
 If the musculature of the foot is not properly functioning, many structures both locally and globally will be affected.
-The intrinsic muscles of the feet become deconditioned over time due to ill-fitting shoes, tight socks, and even some orthotics.
-Due to cramped spaces and the inability of the joint to function in its natural range of motion, our brains lose the neurological connection to the muscles of our feet, causing compensations.
+The intrinsic muscles of the feet can become deconditioned over time due to ill-fitting shoes, tight socks, and even some orthotics.
+Due to cramped spaces and the inability of the joints to function in their natural range of motion, our brains lose the neurological connection to the muscles of our feet, causing compensations.
 Luckily, neuroplasticity (the ability for our brains to change the neural circuits to our bodies) dictates that it is possible to improve and even reverse chronic instability of the foot, and thus joint pathologies and pain.
 This article will show you exercises to improve foot strength!